NJLaPrell/inkkeys/README.md

 ## Common problems

 ### Display revision 2
 Apparently, the original design used revision 1 of the display, while many newly ordered version are revision 2.
 There are a few differences and thankfully, [Corky402 made a good list of required changes on Reddit](https://www.reddit.com/r/arduino/comments/l4wxxf/the_hardware_is_assembled_and_passed_all_tests/gqovq1j?utm_source=share&utm_medium=web2x&context=3).

+**NOTE:** This fork already has the changes for revision 2 implemented.

 Here is an excerpt of the original post for reference:
 >If you want to test your display hooked to a Arduino or Raspberry Pi you need to run examples for the epd2in9_V2 not the epd2in9.
 >
 >To get this awesome project working there is no need to make any alterations to the PCB, just simply plumb the Waveshare up on the connectors as I describe, not as per Sebastian's original post.